 In ancient astrology, certain planets were noted as being “malefic”, namely Saturn and Mars.
 These malefics tended to signify more difficult or extreme things.
 Subjectively, they relate to two types of unpleasant emotions: fear (Saturn) and anger (Mars).
 Objectively, few matters in life are more unpleasant than those of death, the macabre, and darkness (Saturn) on one hand, and violence, explosiveness, and invasiveness on the other (Mars).

 Here we are getting at the heart of the malefics, Saturn and Mars.
 Saturn is dark, and slow, but arriving certainly, like death.
 Saturn signifies matters of death, cold, fear, isolation, depression, rot, doubt, rigidity, poverty, imprisonment, breaking things down to basics, and energy loss.
 In contrast to the certainty of Saturn’s looming threat, Mars is erratic, wild, and unpredictable.
-Mars signifies matters of violence, burn, inflammation, violation, anger, competition, sport, conflict, and an overload of energy.
+For example, Mars signifies violence, burn, inflammation, violation, anger, competition, sport, conflict, and an overload of energy.

 Ptolemy on Benefic and Malefic Planets